Dynamic Correlation as an Incentive Device: Benchmark model

-As is standard in games with imperfect public monitoring such as this benchmark model, I use perfect public equilibrium (PPE) as the solution concept.\footnote{The definition is standard and omitted.
-See, \egg \citet[Definition 7.1.3]{mailath2006repeated}.} At the end of this section, I explain that using sequential equilibrium (which, unlike PPE, allows for private strategies) instead does not affect my results.
+As is standard, I use perfect public equilibrium (PPE, \citealp{fudenberg1994folk}) as the solution concept.
+I explain later that using sequential equilibrium (which, unlike PPE, allows for private strategies) instead does not affect my results.